gangdong/gangdong.github.io/_posts/2019-12-07-Fingerprint-frmk2.markdown

 categories: Android Fingerprint
 Published: true
 ---
-This page will follow the [last article]({{site.baseurl}}/android/fingerprint/2019/10/03/Fingerprint-frmk1.html) to keep introducing the android fingerprint framework knowledge.
+This page will follow the [last article]({{site.baseurl}}/android/fingerprint/2019/10/03/Fingerprint-frmk1.html) to continue introducing the android fingerprint framework knowledge.
 The content is focus on android source code inspecting and analysis.

 ### Step one - startup fingerprintd service
 Looking at the init.rc file, a task is assigned at init.rc when the android system boots up - start the fingerprint daemon service.